KoNickss/koffe/README.md

 # koffe

 # Introduction
 koffe is a great tool for making intuitive, offline archlinux installers.
 Since some steps for mastering an arch iso require arch-linux, everything runs inside a container you have to create yourself.
-Every package installed to the new computer via the installer are from the repo, including base and linux, so no copy-pasting from the iso that could cause issues later.
+Every package installed to the new computer via the installer are from the repo, including base and linux, so no copying packages from the ISO filesystem like other offline installers that could cause issues later, everything is done as is reccommended in the official wiki, !!also remember to regenerate your koffee isos every few weeks to keep on-board packages fresh.
 # Documentation
 Flags:
 koffe --pacs=Prog1,Prog2 -----> starts koffe and creates